TOAST-DOCS/EasyMaker/en/algorithm-guide.md

 }
 ```

-#### Validation (required)
+#### validation (required)
 This is the data set for validation.
-Datasets should be prepared in a defined directory structure like this:
+Data sets should be prepared in a directory structure defined as follows.

 ```
 folder/validation/_annotations.coco.json